 The Saginaw Bay Watershed Initiative Network is a collaborative effort of communities, conservationists, foundations and businesses working to enhance the natural resources of the Saginaw Bay Watershed and create a more sustainable future for all its inhabitants.
-The Fund administers WIN, which, since 1998, has provided more than $4 million to nearly 200 projects across the Saginaw Bay region.
+The Fund administers WIN, which has provided more than $4 million to nearly 200 projects across the Saginaw Bay region since 1998.

 Covering 22 counties, Michigan’s Saginaw Bay Watershed feeds America’s largest contiguous freshwater coastal wetland system with more than 175 inland lakes and 7,000 miles of rivers.
 It is also home to 138 endangered or threatened species.